CNCA-CeNAT/CRHPCS-2018/openacc/lab2/README.md

     NameOfTheJob.eJobNumber

-which sometimes stores the profiler's output.
+which usually stores the profiler's output.

 **Hint** You should repeat steps 2 and 3 for each function identified in step 1 in order of function importance.
 Gather a new GPU profile each time and observe